 I encourage you to read two of the best articles available on the Battle of Lepanto, one is written by Christopher Check, executive vice president of The Rockford Institute, who served for seven years as a field artillery officer in the U.S. Marine Corps, the father of four boys who lectures on topics in military and Church history.
 His original article appears in Catholic Answers’ This Rock magazine, and may be found here.
 The second article on the Battle of LePanto is found in The New American and can be found here.

-An abbreviated section of Mr. Check’s article on the Battle of Lepanto appears below:
+An abbreviated section of Mr. Check’s article on the Battle of Lepanto appears below (our bolding):

 It was at dawn on October 7, 1571, the Holy League rowed down the west coast of Greece and turned east into the Gulf of Patras.
 When the morning mist cleared, the Christians, rowing directly against the wind, saw the squadrons of the larger Ottoman fleet arrayed like a crescent from shore to shore, bearing down on them under full sail.